molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Copying Atoms and Bonds
 ^^^^^^^^^^^^^^^^^^^^^^^

-In the most simplest way a deep copy of a chemical structure described by a `Chem.MolecularGraph`_ instance can be created by passing the instance to the constructur of class `Chem.BasicMolecule`_:
+A deep copy of a chemical structure described by a `Chem.MolecularGraph`_ instance can be created in two ways.
+The first option is to pass the `Chem.MolecularGraph`_ instance as argument to the constructur of class
+`Chem.BasicMolecule`_:

 .. code:: ipython3